-Procedures: M&J discussed the monitoring of projects with senior management.
+Procedures: We discussed the monitoring of projects with senior management.
 Based on our inquiries, we ascertained that management visits the sites at least weekly and attends meetings with the architect and contractor at least monthly.
-Additionally, the architect visits the sites at least weekly and then contacts management with any status updates/concerns he has.
-M&J reviewed all the available minutes from the meetings with the contractor and architect and available field reports for the projects in progress during the audit period.
-Note that no field reports for one project were available after March 2009.
-However, management has implemented a more formal process for documenting on site project reviews after recommendations from M&J in the prior year.
-M&J also conducted a disbursement test, as described in Objective #1, to ensure that the Board had policies and procedures in place to ensure that expenditures are properly approved by an individual who reviews the work on site to verify that invoices submitted are valid in regard to work completed.
+Additionally, the architect visits the sites routinely and then contacts management with any status updates/concerns he/she has.
+We reviewed all the available minutes from the meetings with the contractor and architect for the projects in progress during the audit period.
+We also conducted a disbursement test, as described in Objective #1, to test that the Board had policies and procedures in place to ensure that expenditures are properly approved by an individual who reviews the work on site, and to verify that invoices submitted are valid in regard to work completed.

-Results: Based on the results of inquiries made, review of financial reports prepared for submission to the Board and review of construction meeting minutes and architect field reports, the Board has an effective program in place to monitor program performance and to ensure the timely completion of each capital project within the projected timeline.
+Results: Based on the results of inquiries made, review of financial reports prepared for submission to the Board and review of construction meeting minutes, the Board has an effective program in place to monitor program performance and to ensure the timely completion of each capital project within the projected timeline.
 Additionally, the Board has policies and procedures in place to ensure that expenditures incurred and paid are valid expenditures of the SPLOST projects.